mesosphere/konvoy-training/README.md

 echo "Open http://$(kubectl get svc jenkins --output jsonpath={.status.loadBalancer.ingress[*].hostname}):8080 to access the Jenkins UI"
 ```

-Go to the corresponding URL to access the Gitlab.
+Go to the URL displayed to access Jenkins.

 Login with the user `admin` and the password `password`.